apache/apisix/doc/plugins/traffic-split.md

 | rules.weighted_upstreams.upstream.upstream_host | string | optional    |    |   | Only valid when pass_host is configured as rewrite.    |
 | rules.weighted_upstreams.weight | integer | optional    | weight = 1   |  | The traffic is divided according to the `weight` value, and the roundrobin algorithm is used to divide multiple `weight`. |

-## How To Enable

-The traffic-split plugin is mainly composed of two parts: `match` and `weighted_upstreams`. `match` is a custom conditional rule, and `weighted_upstreams` is upstream information.
-When using the plugin, at least the `weighted_upstreams` part needs to be configured, so that the default `match` rule is passed, and the traffic ratio between each upstream will be gradually guided according to the `weight` value in `weighted_upstreams`.
-You can also configure `match` and `weighted_upstreams` at the same time, so that the traffic in `weighted_upstreams` will be divided only after the `match` rule is matched.
+The traffic-split plugin is mainly composed of two parts: `match` and `weighted_upstreams`. `match` is a custom conditional rule, and `weighted_upstreams` is upstream configuration information.
+If you configure `match` and `weighted_upstreams` information, then after the `match` rule is verified, it will be based on the `weight` value in `weighted_upstreams`; the ratio of traffic between each upstream in the plug-in will be guided, otherwise, all traffic will be directly Reach the `upstream` configured on `route` or `service`.
+Of course, you can also configure only the `weighted_upstreams` part, which will directly guide the traffic ratio between each upstream in the plugin based on the `weight` value in `weighted_upstreams`.

 >Note: 1.
 In `match`, the expression in vars is the relationship of `and`, and the relationship between multiple `vars` is the relationship of `or`.
-2. There is only a `weight` value in the weighted_upstreams of the plugin, which means the upstream traffic weight value on the default `route`.
+2. There is only a `weight` value in the weighted_upstreams of the plug-in, which means reaching the upstream traffic weight value configured on `route` or `service`.
 Such as:

 ```json
 {